 Potluck House is a place to share.
 We come together to share art, music, space and ideas over food.
 We believe that food builds community.
 We need it.
 We want to share it.

-upLIFT House is a vector through which we support, organize, and highlight FIrst-Generation low income students on campus and their experiences.
+upLIFT House is a vector through which we support, organize, and highlight First-Generation, low income students and their allies on campus.

 Writers House believes that writing tends to be a solitary activity.
 Writers House is a place where writers have both their own space to write, and a community of other writers to shelter and nurture them, like green tomatoes on your grandmother's porch.

 - Applicants must be enrolled at Columbia College or The Fu Foundation School of Engineering and Applied Science (or, in some cases, Barnard College) for full-time study and have guaranteed housing status

 - Applicants must be sophomores, juniors or seniors during their year(s) of residence and in good academic standing and disciplinary status